AmaDeAlwis/w1898943_FYP/README.md

 Next steps - Cross validation,
              Hyperparamter tuning,
-             Model evaluation using appropriate performance metrics and Building a user friendly interface to input clinical data for patients to get probability predictions
+             Model evaluation using appropriate performance metrics and building a user friendly interface to input clinical data for patients to get probability predictions.

 User Interface